Raye: 2022–2024: My 21st Century Blues and international recognition

-Raye was signed to the distribution company Human Re Sources in mid-2022, and began to own her master recordings.
+Raye signed to the distribution company Human Re Sources in mid-2022, and began to own her master recordings.
 On 30 June, she released her first independent single following her departure from Polydor, "Hard Out Here", alongside a music video depicting the early stages of an artist.
-The second single, "Black Mascara", was released in August 2022, and was followed by a dual single in October: "Escapism", featuring the rapper 070 Shake, and "The Thrill is Gone".
+"Black Mascara" was released in August 2022, and was followed by a dual single in October: "Escapism", featuring the rapper 070 Shake, and "The Thrill is Gone".
 All singles were part of Raye's debut studio album, My 21st Century Blues, which was released in February 2023.
-The album peaked at number two on the UK Albums Chart, and was met with acclaim from music critics.
+It peaked at number two on the UK Albums Chart, and was met with critical acclaim.

-In support of My 21st Century Blues, Raye embarked on a mini tour entitled The Story So Far, which marked her first headlining shows in Europe and North America.
+Raye embarked on a mini tour entitled The Story So Far, which marked her first headlining shows in Europe and North America.
 This was followed by the My 21st Century Blues Tour from February 2023 to February 2024.
-"Escapism" went viral on social media and became Raye's first number-one song in the UK, three months after its original release.
-It also made her appear on the US Billboard Hot 100 for the first time.
-By the end of 2023, My 21st Century Blues had sold more than 60,000 copies in the United Kingdom.
-Billboards Kyle Denis said that she gained "not just a successful album era, but also a devoted fan base and solidified career".
+"Escapism" became Raye's first song to reach number one in the UK, three months after its original release.
+It became her first entry on the US Billboard Hot 100 and her first top-ten entry on the Billboard Global 200.
+By the end of 2023, My 21st Century Blues had sold more than 60,000 copies in the UK.
+Billboards Kyle Denis said that Raye gained "not just a successful album era, but also a devoted fan base and solidified career".